 How to Write a Medical Chronology

 A medical chronology provides a brief, accurate, and informative summary of a patient’s treatment history.
 Attorneys handling multiple cases rely on these reports to understand the key facts relevant to litigation.
-They gain a clear view of what happened to the plaintiff—the nature and extent of the injury or illness, the care provided, and how the condition relates to the accident or incident.
-A well-prepared timeline from a professional records review service saves them valuable time spent sifting through large volumes of documentation.
-Such reports are also valuable for insurers, as they can help in evaluating claims and negotiating settlements before a lawsuit is filed.
-If settlement is not reached, the patient record timeline serves as an important resource when preparing for depositions or trial.
+They gain a clear view of what happened to the plaintiff-the nature and extent of the injury or illness, the care provided, and how the condition relates to the accident or incident.
+A well-prepared timeline from a professional medical records review service saves them valuable time spent sifting through large volumes of documentation.
+Such reports are also valuable for insurance claims adjusters, as they can help in evaluating claims and negotiating settlements before a lawsuit is filed.
+If settlement is not reached, the patient record timeline serves as an important resource when preparing for depositions or trials.
+Now AI-assisted solutions are available that help create accurate and reliable medical chronologies.

 What to Include in a Medical Case Chronology

-If you are developing a legal case chronology or a medical chronology, there are certain components that should be necessarily included.
+If you are developing a legal case chronology or a medical record timeline, there are certain components that should be necessarily included.

 • Date of injury (DOI) and cause of the injury